citp/privacy-policy-historical/p/pr/pro/propertyline.ca.md

-> *The following text is extracted and transformed from the propertyline.ca privacy policy that was archived on 2013-11-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131116222926id_/http%3A//www.mpac.ca/privacy_policy.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the propertyline.ca privacy policy that was archived on 2014-06-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625114950id_/http%3A//www.mpac.ca/privacy_policy.asp) for the most accurate reproduction.*

 # MPAC - Privacy Policy

+Start of main content

 ## Privacy Statement